6-Day3-1-Variables

 The values of

-are resolved from the group variables in the inventory file.
+website_portandwebsite_contentare resolved from the group variables in the inventory file.

 Lab 1.2: Host Variables in Inventory